hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/mtd-terminology.html.md

 ### register

 Do not use 'register'.
-Use '[sign up](#sign-up)'.
+Use [sign up](#sign-up).
 For example, 'sign your client up to Making Tax Digital'.

 ### remaining balance